dark-cli/Barrettes-Piles/hands-on-example/README.md

-# Hands-On Example: Linear Elastic FEA Analysis of Barrette Piles
+# Hands-On Example: Barrette Pile Analysis with CalculiX

-This folder contains a practical Python implementation of finite element analysis for barrette piles using FEniCS.
+This folder contains a practical implementation of finite element analysis for barrette piles using **CalculiX**, a free and open-source FEA solver.

 ## Overview